 Thorough quality standards throughout the manufacturing process

-Because we make the glass units in house (other manufacturers buy their glass units in) we have total control of our product quality and design more features in to our glass, with unit seals 80% deeper than anyone else in the industry.
-The deeper the seal, the longer the unit life and our units have a life expectancy of 30 years.
+We make our glass units in house (other manufacturers buy in theirs) so we have total control of our product quality and can design more features into our glass.
+For example, our unit seals 80% deeper than anyone else in the industry.
+The deeper the seal, the longer the unit life and ours have a life expectancy of 30 years.
 Our popular flat rooflights products feature a Tri-seal system that seals the glass three times:

 Energy is the name given to our standard glass.